nervous-systems/cljs-lambda/cljs-lambda/doc/testing.md

-While it's strongly suggested that Lambda functions are minimal abstractions of the execution environment (i.e. input/output processing only, delegating to naive Clojurescript functions), there are times when it's going to make sense to test the entry points off of EC2.
+While it's strongly suggested that Lambda functions are minimal abstractions of the execution environment (i.e. input/output processing only, delegating to generic Clojurescript functions), there are times when it's going to make sense to test the entry points off of EC2.

 [[cljs-lambda.local/invoke]] invokes a Lambda handler with the supplied event (optional, nil), supplying a context suitable for local evaluation.
 The context